 [BS] A102.1 General.
-The provisions of this chapter shall apply to all existing buildings having at least one unreinforced masonry bearing wall.
-The elements regulated by this chapter shall be determined in accordance with Table A1-A. Except as provided herein, other structural provisions of the building code shall apply.
+The provisions of this chapter shall apply to all existing buildings not more than six stories in height above the base of the structure and having not fewer than one unreinforced masonry bearing wall.
+The elements regulated by this chapter shall be determined in accordance with Table A102.1.
+Except as provided herein, other structural provisions of the building code shall apply.
 This chapter does not apply to the alteration of existing electrical, plumbing, mechanical or fire safety systems.